yowainwright/yowainwright.github.io/src/pages/2019-03-07-imagine-you-had-a-highlighter.md

 With this concept speakers and listeners now take on the ability to clarify important statements.

-## Other spoken word helpful concents
+## Other spoken word helpful concepts

 The concept of the highlighter is not the only grammatical tool that can be useful in verbal conversation.
 Suggesting that someone state a list of requests or directions with an ordered (numbered) list could help ensure that listeners understand an order.
 Even describing conversation change with saying "new paragraph" could clarify a change in conversation.
 Thinking about how we can better share communication by verbally acknowledging grammatical tools can be a useful tool for communication.